CHAPTER 12-01

 D. Any wastewater treatment facility or pond is prohibited in, on or over the regulatory floodway.
 New private sewage systems, or additions to existing private sewage systems are prohibited in, on or over the regulatory floodway.

-E. Zone A, for which a regulatory floodway has not been delineated, shall be deemed in entirety as regulatory floodway for the purposes of these regulations.
+E. Zone A, for which a regulatory floodway has not been delineated, shall be deemed in its entirety as a regulatory floodway for the purposes of these regulations.

 F. Uses having low flood-damage potential and not obstructing flood flows shall be permitted in the regulatory floodway to the extent that they are not prohibited by any other regulation, and provided they do not require structures, fill or storage of materials and equipment, or anything which will significantly impede or obstruct flood flows.
 Such uses include: